List of Cyborg 009 characters: 00 Cyborgs

-Originally from Russia, infant Ivan Whisky, known as Ivan Asimov in the English dub of the 2001 anime, was born with a severe brain illness.
+Originally from the Soviet Union, infant Ivan Whisky, known as Ivan Asimov in the English dub of the 2001 anime, was born with a severe brain illness.
 His father, famous brain surgeon Gamo Whisky, was driven to madness trying to cure his son, performing numerous experimental brain enhancement processes.
 These procedures granted Ivan a mental capacity far exceeding that of a normal human.
 Ivan's mother Erika protested the enhancement procedures, which led to Gamo murdering her in his madness.
 Ivan's enhanced brain gives him several psychic powers, including, telepathy, telekinesis, and extrasensory perception.
 However, using his abilities to any significant degree quickly tires out his infant body.
 This causes him to sleep for several days at a time in order to recover his energy.
 It is implied in some continuities that, because of his cyborg enhancements, Ivan will never physically age and will remain an infant for the rest of his life.

 When Gamo abandoned Ivan to Black Ghost, Ivan was further modified and designated Cyborg 001, replacing Jet Link, who instead became 002.
 He was one of the 00 Cyborgs who were cryogenically frozen until more advanced technology and procedures were developed.
 While still a pacifier-sucking infant, he is talented in scientific analysis and can telepathically converse at an adult level.